 Duke Realty Corporation price-eps-surprise | Duke Realty Corporation Quote

-Duke Realty’s capacity to bank on this favorable trend is likely to have helped the company witness active leasing and healthy rent levels across a number of properties during the January-March quarter.
-Its diversified portfolio of roughly 159 million rentable square feet, positioned in 20 major U.S. logistics markets, is likely to have witnessed encouraging demand from e-commerce and traditional distribution customers for its industrial properties.
-As such, the company’s performance is likely to have been driven by continued rental rate growth in the quarter under review.
+Duke Realty’s capacity to bank on this favorable trend is likely to have helped the company witness active leasing and healthy rent levels across a number of properties during the July-September quarter.
+Its diversified portfolio of roughly 156 million rentable square feet, positioned from coastal ports to thriving inland hubs, is likely to have witnessed solid demand from e-commerce and traditional distribution customers for the company’s industrial properties.

-Notably, the Zacks Consensus Estimate for first-quarter FFO per share is pegged at 39 cents, suggesting a year-over-year improvement of 18.2%.
-The consensus estimate for quarterly revenues of $249.8 million indicates growth of 14.2% year on year.
+Amid these, the Zacks Consensus Estimate for third-quarter FFO per share is pegged at 39 cents, calling for a year-over-year improvement of 5.4%.

 Our proven model does not conclusively predict a positive surprise in terms of FFO per share for Duke Realty this season.
 The combination of a positive Earnings ESP and a Zacks Rank #1 (Strong Buy), 2 (Buy) or 3 (Hold) increases the odds of a FFO beat.
 But that’s not the case here.
 You can uncover the best stocks to buy or sell before they’re reported with our Earnings ESP Filter.

-Duke Realty currently carries a Zacks Rank #2 (Buy) and an Earnings ESP of -2.15%.
+Duke Realty currently carries a Zacks Rank of 2 and has an Earnings ESP of 0.00%.

 Stocks That Warrant a Look